Chris Fleming (comedian): Pilot

-Beginning in about 2019, Fleming created WarnerMedia/Adult Swim pilot "I'm the Mayor of Bimmi Gardens."
+Beginning in about 2019, Fleming created WarnerMedia/Adult Swim pilot I'm the Mayor of Bimmi Gardens.
 The pilot was shot in Atlanta, Georgia in the summer of 2021.
 It featured Fleming as the protagonist, a "mayor of a town off the coast of Florida (but technically a territory of Maine)."
 Other actors included Victoria Pedretti, Perfume Genius, and Ms. Pat.

-In 2022, Fleming told Vulture, "[The pilot] didn't get picked up by the network that we made it for, so we're trying to get it somewhere else."
+In 2022, Fleming told Vulture: "[The pilot] didn't get picked up by the network that we made it for, so we're trying to get it somewhere else."
 On August 3, 2022, Fleming shared screenshots of the pilot along with captions explaining scenes and thanking the actors.
+The full pilot was released on YouTube in late 2024.